CopperStealer Distributes Malicious Chromium-based Browser Extension to Steal Cryptocurrencies

 The modal window has six input boxes for six digits, provided when using an authenticator.
 If the victim uses an authentication via SMS, then the authentication code has seven digits, and the modal window will have one more input box.
 This logic is implemented in the modal window code.
 The received message with method attribute equal to “retryApi” deletes all inserted digits and displays an error message in red.

 The cybercriminals behind CopperStealer are far from stopping anytime soon, and we continue monitoring their deployments as they find more ways to target unwitting victims.
-While analyzing this routine, we found multiple similarities between this extension and the previously reported malware components, one of which is that the malicious extension and CopperStealer were distributed from the same dropper and by the same delivery vector that we have documented previously.
+While analysing this routine, we found multiple similarities between this extension and the previously reported malware components, one of which is that the malicious extension and CopperStealer were distributed from the same dropper and by the same delivery vector that we have documented previously.

 Another striking similarity is the malicious extension’s command and control (C&C) domain having the same format as the Domain Generation Algorithm (DGA) domains tracked back as belonging to the previous versions of CopperStealer.
 The format is a string composed of 16 hexadecimal characters.
 Moreover, both of their C&C servers were constructed with the PHP framework “CodeIgniter.”
 These attributes hint to us that the developers or operators behind the malware and the extension could be associated.

-Users and organizations are advised to download their software, applications, and updates from the official platforms to mitigate the risks and threats brought by malware like CopperStealer.
+Users and organisations are advised to download their software, applications, and updates from the official platforms to mitigate the risks and threats brought by malware like CopperStealer.
 Teams are advised to keep their security solutions patched to ensure that detection and prevention solutions can protect systems from possible multiple attacks and infections.